Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

    3. Lightweight by value mode: map to Dictionary<>, List<>

-      If you do not want to define the type or interface, you can consider using this.
+      If you do not want to define the type or interface, you can using this.
 The premise is that table key and value are of the same type.

-   4. Another method is the by ref mode: map to LuaTable class.
+   4. Another methods are woking on ref mode: map to LuaTable class.

       The advantage of this mode lies in that there is no need to generate code, but there are also some problems with this method.
 For example, it is an order of magnitude slower than mode 2, and there is no class checking.